cydmium/config/README.md

 # config

-config files for vim and i3
+config files for vim, zsh, and i3